Translated using DeepL

 Department of Visual Informatics

 I did my entire undergraduate studies at FI and after a post-doctoral position abroad, I was happy to come back here.
 As a student, what I valued most about FI was the opportunity to choose from a wide range of courses and to get involved in practical and research projects during my studies, which ultimately led me to stay in academia.
 Opportunities to travel, gain experience from abroad, and establish collaborations with other research groups also played a role.
 I am glad that FI supports these activities.
-It is also important for me because I am doing research in the field of biomedical visualisation, which requires collaboration with experts from other fields.
+It is also important for me because I am doing research in biomedical visualisation, which requires collaboration with experts from other fields.
 This brings with it some challenges but at the same time I am constantly learning something new and educating myself in other areas.
 This is what I really enjoy about my job and I am grateful to be able to work in an environment that allows me to further develop myself in this way and share my experiences with students.

 Hind Bangui PhD (photo) Hind Bangui PhD